 Here we explore some reasons why Linux made it to the top among developers and tech enthusiasts.

 1. A Programming Haven

-Linux stands out from the others OS is becaue it has slightly faster compilers and interpreters, compared to Windows or Mac.
+Linux stands out from the other OS is because it has slightly faster compilers and interpreters, compared to Windows or Mac.
 Linux also has less OS complexity which also makes it attractive for coders to work with the internal environment of the OS.
 This is why applications run smoother and are better optimised.